 As SpaceX and Blue Origin push the boundaries of space exploration, NASA satellite imagery is revolutionizing sustainability efforts back on Earth.
-A recent analytics report from IBM and E. & J. Gallo Winery showed that satellite imagery combined with IBM Watson intelligence reduces water usage by 16% while improving the quality of the grapes grown.
+A recent analytics report from E. & J. Gallo Winery showed that satellite imagery combined with IBM Watson intelligence reduced water usage by 16% while improving the quality of the grapes grown.

-NASA satellite imagery allowed E. & J. Gallo to see extreme variability in grape vine water use and prompted them to design a smarter, more efficient, irrigation system.
-With the help of IBM Watson, a system was created that could deliver water to a specific section of the vineyard utilizing real-time satellite data such as weather forecasts.
+NASA satellite imagery allowed E. & J. Gallo Winery to see extreme variability in grape vine water use and prompted them to design a smarter, more efficient, irrigation system.
+With the help of IBM Watson, a system was created that could deliver water to specific sections of the vineyard utilizing real-time satellite data, such as weather forecasts.